Anderson is England’s top wicket-taker, but that doesn’t mean he’s the best.

 Without any shred of doubt, James Anderson is one of the greatest swing bowlers to have ever played the game.
 While Anderson might primarily be a swing bowler, he used to be quite quick in the early part of his career.

 With 518 wickets, he is the highest wicket-taker in the history of England cricket.
-An average of 27.35 and strike rate of 56 is a vindication of his prowess with the red ball.
-In ODIs, he has played 194 matches and picked up 269 wickets at an average of 29.22 and economy-rate of 4.92.
+An average of 27.35 and a strike rate of 56 is a vindication of his prowess with the red ball.
+In ODIs, he has played 194 matches and picked up 269 wickets at an average of 29.22 and an economy rate of 4.92.

 1) Fred Trueman:

 Even though many have come before and after him, Fred Trueman remains the greatest fast bowler produced by England.
 Armed with an orthodox approach to the crease, he was easy on the eye and could bowl rapidly.
-On top of that, the Yorkshireman also had the ability to move the ball to make life doubly difficult for even accomplished batsmen.
+On top of that, the Yorkshireman also could move the ball to make life doubly difficult for even accomplished batsmen.

-Here are Some Bowlers that were in the discussion and warrant honorable mention status:
+Here are Some Bowlers who were in the discussion and warrant honourable mention status:

 Sydney Barnes, Harold Larwood, Fred Trueman, Hedley Verity, Sir Alec Bedser, Jim Laker, Derek Underwood, Brian Statham, John Snow, Darren Gough